-Senior Benefits Individual Counseling – Get free, one-to-one counseling on how to enroll in and make the most of your Medicare Benefits, as well as learn about other senior service programs that can provide support.
+Senior Benefits Individual Counseling Services – Get free, one-to-one counseling on how to enroll in and make the most of your Medicare Benefits, as well as learn about other senior service programs that can provide support.
 This service is available through the year at 10 libraries.

 Senior Law Day Project – Learn more about legal and financial topics impacting older adults.
 Get your questions answered at free seminars and consultations offered throughout the year.
 Sample topics include wills and trusts, retirement planning, home care options, and having a successful dialog between parents and adult children about health and legal matters.
 See the calendar for upcoming evens and access recorded sessions.